yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 to `processing` and the twin ACME protocol instance is initiated on the IdO-CA side.

+The Order object created by the IdO:

-The IdO MUST copy the identifier value with the delegated name from the NDC request into the related request to the ACME server.
+- MUST copy the identifiers sent by the NDC and strip the `delegated` and `cname` attributes;

-The IdO MUST copy the `auto-renewal` object from the NDC request into the related STAR request to the ACME server.
+- MUST carry a copy of the `auto-renewal` object sent by the NDC and augment it with an `allow-certificate-get` attribute set to true;

 When the validation of the identifiers has been successfully completed and the certificate has been issued by the CA, the IdO: